edeno/edeno/_sources/teaching.md.txt

 # Teaching

+## University of California, San Francisco

+Frank lab Python tutorial
+(August, 2021)

++ I led a tutorial series for the lab that covers Python basics, numpy, scipy, and matplotlib.
+[Tutorial Code](https://github.com/LorenFrankLab/franklab_python_tutorial)

 ## Boston University

 **Co-organizer of CELEST Summer Undergraduate Training Program for NSF funded Science of Learning Center** (Summer, 2014-2015)

 + The program provided research and training experience for under-represented groups in neuroscience.
 It included professional development seminars covering various issues, including on how graduate training is funded, what a successful graduate application looks like, how implicit bias can influence careers, how to organize scientific presentations, how to write effective papers, and other topics.
 I helped organize the professional development seminars, led programming tutorials, and led laboratory tours for two summers.
+[Matlab Tutorial](https://github.com/edeno/CELEST-Matlab-Tutorial)

 **Teaching Fellow for CN540 - Neural and Computational Models of Adaptive Movement Planning and Control.**
 (January, 2014  - May, 2014)